Bradford City is committed to extending football and the facilities at the Utilita Energy Stadium to the widest possible contingency of supporters.

 The club have two radios which are available for matchdays and can be booked by calling the club on 01274 773355, e-mailing the club at firstname.lastname@example.org contacting Louise Lawrence (contact details above).

 No concession is made to spectators with the visual impairment and the usual charge will apply.

 Where the spectator requires the support of a carer, a complimentary ticket will be provided for the companion.

 Provision can also be made for the attendance of a guide dog, where required, providing arrangements are made in advance with the disability liaison officer or the club’s ticket office.

 The club is aware it has an anticipatory duty to provide accessible information in different formats (e.g. audio tape, large print, Braille, electronic formats).

 Should supporters require alternative formats, enquiries should be made to Louise Lawrence (contact details above) or alternatively directly to the club via email@example.com or by telephone on 01274 773355, three weeks before the date of the game, where staff will be pleased to discuss how appropriate provisions might be made available.

-Bradford City AFC has a designated family area within the North West Corner of the Utilita Energy Stadium.
+Bradford City AFC has a designated family area within both tiers of the Utilita Energy Stadium's JCT600 Stand (West).

 Disabled car-parking facilities are available to season ticket-holders within the existing club car parks.